tnvkkeerthi/mdgroup/readme.md

 Assumptions

-Here it is assumed that all expenses are in GBP(£)
+- Here it is assumed that all expenses are in GBP(£)
-- We can have seperate test db - change the url acc to enviroinment
+- We can have seperate test db and change the url acc to enviroinment
 - Disable/Enable logger for test enviroinment